pbj-writes/hugo_portfolio/content/blog/2024-02-07-tri_finally_makes_sense.md

 <p>The primary problem that I had was hubris.
 Young and dumb.
 I thought that I was the shit and that I was going to compete.
 Don’t forget I lettered three times in three different high school varsity sports (ha!).
 In my first triathlon, the competing bit went out the window as soon as I started my wave in the pool as I flopped, gasped, and sputtered for 400 meters. </p>

-<p>Next, I mounted my old, out of tune, Walmart bike.
+<p>Next, I mounted my old, out-of-tune, Walmart bike.
 A few people slowed down to say some crappy thing that basically translated to, “you’re so brave for riding that junker.”</p>

 <p>Last, my bread and butter, running.
 I don’t think that I had done very many bricks that prepared me for this transition.
 Ouch.
 When I finished, I was determined.
 Determined to come back next year and destroy my ghost.</p>